secretstartups/handbook/content/handbook/finance/accounting/_index.md

 All capital assets are recorded at historical cost as of the acquisition date.
 These assets are depreciated on a straight-line basis, with the number of depreciation periods being determined by asset class.

-- **Computer and I/T Equipment:** For our purposes, Computer and I/T Equipment generally consists of computers (laptops).
-Computer and I/T Equipment under our INC entity is assigned a standard useful life of two (2) years.
-However, Computer and I/T Equipment under our BV entity is depreciated over five (5) years due to Dutch tax laws, which limit depreciation of capitals assets to a maximum of 20% of the asset cost per year.
-The following link contains additional information on Dutch tax laws surrounding capital and fixed assets: [Netherlands Capital and Fixed Assets Guide](https://assets.ey.com/content/dam/ey-sites/ey-com/en_gl/topics/tax/tax-guides/2022/ey-worldwide-capital-and-fixed-assets-guide-fy22.pdf#page=156)
+- **Computer and I/T Equipment:** For our purposes, Computer and I/T Equipment generally consists of computers (laptops) and are assigned a standard useful life of two (2) years.
+This depreciation schedule applies to all entities.
 - **Office Equipment and Furniture & Fixtures:** The standard useful life for Office Equipment and Furniture & Fixtures is five (5) years.
 This depreciation schedule applies to all entities.

 Invoices and purchase receipts for capital assets are retained for a minimum of five (5) years.